nexopos/core/README.md

 php artisan install:api
 ```

-### Installing NexoPOS Core
+### Core Routing Configuration
 Similarily to Laravel Sanctum, NexoPOS Core needs some files to be published.
-Note that here, some of the existing file will be edted by the package as
+Note that here, some of the existing file will be edit by the package as
 it needs it to work properly.

 The impacted files are: